11nithin/Kickstarter-Analysis/README.md

 ### *Background and Purpose*
 To find out how different campaigns are affetcted by their launch dates and their funding goals.
-Analysing the kickstarter dataset to find the outcomes based on the Launch date and outcomes based on Goals.
+We are analysing the kickstarter dataset to find the outcomes based on the Launch date and outcomes based on Goals.